muthumayan/vts-dci/README.md

 ### Switch and UCSM Configs
 1. undercloud PXE & provisioning/internal API
-    1. native VLAN set to the VLAN to use for PXE for all the following switchports/UCSM port config (called “undercloud_vlan” in osp7_install.py  base.conf)
+    1. native VLAN set to the VLAN to use for PXE for all the following switchports/UCSM port config (called “undercloud_vlan” in osp_install.py  base.conf)
          1. switchport connected to undercloud_local_interface
          1. switchports connected to all other nodes internal ports
               1. nic indicated by hypervisor_neutron_public_nic
-         1. allowed VLANs that need to be pre-configured on all internal nic switchports/UCSM config (see osp7_install base.conf):
+         1. allowed VLANs that need to be pre-configured on all internal nic switchports/UCSM config (see osp_install base.conf):
               1. testbed_vlan
               1. storage_vlan
               1. storage_mgmt_vlan